RafaelBalduci/Increment_app/README.md

 Quick start:

 ```
-Copy the link bellow and open it on Chrome

-scintillating-choux-663d97.netlify.app
+$ npm install
+$ npm start
 ````

+Then copy the localhost link created and open it on Chrome.